Learning C to x86 Translation: An Experiment in Neural Compilation: Methods

 \subsection{Evaluation}

-Machine translation is usually evaluated with BLEU score \cite{10.3115/1073083.1073135}, based on n-gram overlaps between the generated sequence and the ground truth one.
+\paragraph{BLEU} Machine translation is usually evaluated with BLEU score \citep{10.3115/1073083.1073135}, based on n-gram overlaps between the generated sequence and the ground truth one (in our case, the GCC assembler).
 This metric does not take into account syntactical or semantic correctness.
+However, it is easy to compute for all cases.

-We use GCC to check if the assembler generated is syntactically correct, by asking it to generate object code from the assembler.
+\paragraph{Syntactic accuracy} We use GCC to check if the assembler generated is syntactically correct, by asking it to generate object code from the assembler.
+This metric is more relevant and even easier to compute.

-We evaluate semantic correctness using \textit{observational equivalence} between the reference GCC assembler and the one output by the model, following recent works on program translation \cite{lachaux2020unsupervised}.
+\paragraph{IO accuracy} We evaluate semantic correctness using \textit{observational equivalence} or \textit{IO accuracy} between the reference GCC assembler and the one output by the model, following recent works on program translation \citep{lachaux2020unsupervised}.
 That is, we check whether for a given set of inputs, the assembler predicted by the models have the same output as the reference GCC compilation (in other words, we evaluated whether the assembler functions generated by the models pass the available unit tests).
 While this is no proof that the two programs are formally equivalent, in practice it is a high indicator that it is.

-Anghabench programs, however, are not executable.
-Thus, we cannot use them to test for observational equivalence.
-For this work, we base our dataset on a subset\footnote{Arbitrarily selected based on difficulty of implementation.} of 64 functions extracted from the program synthesis benchmark collated in \citet{DBLP:journals/corr/abs-2010-04811}.\footnote{\url{https://github.com/mob-group/synthesis-eval}} We then add a \texttt{main} function with the required input/output calls to execute them with randomly generated input/output pairs (referred as IO examples, from now on).
-In Table \ref{tab:corpus_datasets}, we show the size of this benchmark, referred from now on as Synthesis-Bench, compared with Angha-Par.
+This is the most relevant metric and the one we use for selecting the best model and assessing its real performance.
+However, Anghabench programs, while compilable, are not executable, since the function dependencies are not included.
+Thus, we cannot run unit tests on them.
+For this reason, we take a subset\footnote{Arbitrarily selected based on difficulty of evaluation implementation.} of 64 functions extracted from the program synthesis benchmark collated in \citet{DBLP:journals/corr/abs-2010-04811}.
+We then add a \texttt{main} function with the required input/output calls to execute them with randomly generated input/output pairs (referred as IO examples, from now on).
+We refer to this benchmark as Synthesis-bench.

-We show the syntactic accuracy i.e., how many output assembler programs are syntactically correct and the BLEU score with respect to the GCC assembler, as a reference.
-We do so for both Synthesis-Bench and Angha-Par's test, but the latter does not have IO annotations and thus cannot be evaluated in terms of observational equivalence.